AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        end if;
     end Compute;

-This example is not correct.
-We duplicated in ``Compute``'s contract the content of its body.
-This is not correct with respect to the semantics of :ada:`Contract_Cases` which expects disjoint cases, like a case statement.
-The counterexample returned by GNATprove points out the case of ``X = 0`` which is covered by two different case-guards (the first and the second).
+This example isn't correct.
+We duplicated the content of ``Compute``'s body in its contract.
+This is incorrect because the semantics of :ada:`Contract_Cases` require disjoint cases, just like a case statement.
+The counterexample returned by GNATprove shows that ``X = 0`` is covered by two different case-guards (the first and the second).